-There is no reason to posit anything beyond such objects, aside from their cause, i.e. God.
+Thus Berkeley claims that there is no reason to posit anything beyond such objects and their cause, i.e. God.

 Philonous: Since, therefore, it is impossible even for the mind to disunite the ideas of extension and motion from all other sensible qualities, does it not follow that where the one exists, there necessarily the other exists likewise?